awsdocs/aws-iot-docs/developerguide/sns-rule-action.md

 You can follow a tutorial that shows you how to create and test a rule with an SNS action\.
 For more information, see [Send an Amazon SNS notification](iot-sns-rule.md)\.

+**Note**
+The SNS action doesn't support [Amazon SNS FIFO \(First\-In\-First\-Out\) topics](https://docs.aws.amazon.com/sns/latest/dg/sns-fifo-topics.html)\.
+Because the rules engine is a fully distributed service, there is no guarantee of message order when the SNS action is invoked\.

 ## Requirements<a name="sns-rule-action-requirements"></a>

 This rule action has the following requirements: